 The premise of such recommendations is frequently that a family member such as a child has little or nothing in the way of assets and income to attach if they are liable, so the suggestion is that they insure the vehicle they own and/or use on their own minimum limits PAP.
 One problem with this is that, while the child has little on no assets or income today, they likely will over the coming decades and those future financial resources can likely be accessed in a lawsuit.

 Another reason for the suggestion to remove a family member from the parents’ PAP is sometimes that the family is located in a state without a parental liability statute, so the parents allegedly have little or no potential liability.
 This point is particularly stressed when the child is 18 years of age or older, the premise being that the parents, without a parental liability statute, are insulated from lawsuits against the child.
 This is a ludicrous and dangerous presumption.

 The reality is that there are MANY ways to allege liability beyond someone’s status as a parent.
-That became apparent most recently when Ashley Gold, an attorney at Wood Stabell Law Group, PLLC, brought the following case to my attention where a parent was held liable for negligent entrustment in an accident involving an adult child:
+That became apparent most recently when Ashley Gold, an attorney at Wood Stabell Law Group, PLLC, brought the case of Carman v.
+Kellon to my attention where a parent was held liable for negligent entrustment in an accident involving an adult child.

 I wrote about another case over seven years ago where a 33-year-old defendant was under the influence of near-lethal amounts of drugs and alcohol when she got behind the wheel of a truck owned by her parents.
 She crossed the center line and struck the plaintiff, a 17-year-old high school senior, head-on.
 The jury found the parents responsible for negligently entrusting this vehicle to the defendant who had a long history of drug abuse, rehab, and several car accidents.
 The decision totaled $1.2 MILLION.